AutarkLabs/open-enterprise/docs/GETTING_STARTED.md

 The Dot Voting app requires the following initialization parameters:

-* `AddressBook`: proxy address of the Address Book app (must be installed before initializing Dot Voting)
+* `Contacts`: proxy address of the Contacts app (must be installed before initializing Dot Voting)
 * `MinimeToken`: address of a minime token
 * `minParticipationPct`: percentage of total votes required for a vote to succeed (expressed as a percentage of 10^18; eg. 10^16 = 1%, 10^18 = 100%)
 * `candidateSupportPct`: minimum percentage required for an option to be valid.
 This feature is not fully enabled yet, so set this to 0 otherwise the app may behave unexpectedly.